 Why are Greens so unfashionable?

-Therefore it seems very strange that in the current Federal election the issue that some 60% voters are supposedly worried about is climate change, yet the Green vote, whilst at all time high, is still only 10%.
+Therefore it seems very strange that in most recent elections the issue that some 60% voters are supposedly worried about is climate change, yet the Green vote, whilst at all time high, is still only 10%.

 We have all been hearing this for years, and those of the ‘great unwashed’ who accept anything that Rupert and his mates and Labour and Liberal pollies tell them, are easily frightened off actually using their vote for change instead of the usual ‘shifting chairs on the Titanic’.